dx4test/dx-edgar-analytics/README.md

-# Code challenge for Analysis of SEC EDGAR Web Logs #
+# Code challenge for Analysis of SEC EDGAR Web Logs

+NOTE: due to storage limit on a github account, load or scalability testing was done only locally on input file `dx-log.csv` (larger than 2.5GB) by configuring inacitivity_period from 1 second to 24 hours.

 # Table of Contents
 1. [References](README.md#references)